US: Nancy Pelosi likens Capitol attack to 9/11 | DW | 17.09.2021

 But now Britain says the new checks are onerous and wants to rewrite the accord.
 The EU, though, is unwilling to renegotiate.

-The United States, which played a key role in securing Northern Ireland's 1998 Good Friday peace accord, has warned Britain against over potentially undermine peace in the region.
+The United States, which played a key role in securing Northern Ireland's 1998 Good Friday peace accord, has warned Britain against potentially undermining peace in the region.

 "If there is destruction of the Good Friday accords we're very unlikely to have a UK-US bilateral [trade deal]," she said, before adding,"this is not a threat, it's a prediction."